Martin Smith (documentarian)

 Martin Smith (born January 28, 1949) is an American producer, writer, director and correspondent.
 Smith has produced dozens of nationally broadcast documentaries for CBS News, ABC News and PBS Frontline.
 His films range in topic from war in the Middle East to the 2008 financial crisis.
 He is a member of the Overseas Press Club and the Council on Foreign Relations.

 Early life and education

+Martin Elder Smith was born on January 28, 1949 in Los Angeles County, California, to Elden Smith, as the nephew of H. Russell Smith.

-Smith was born January 28, 1949, and raised on a citrus farm in Riverside, California until his family moved to Los Angeles when he was ten years old.
+He was raised on a citrus farm in Riverside, California until his family moved to Los Angeles when he was ten years old.
 He graduated from The Harvard School for Boys in 1967.
 He studied Comparative Literature at Brown University and has a BFA (1975) from the Institute of Film & Television at the Tisch School of the Arts of New York University.

+Career

+In 1976, Smith was a film editor at CBS News.
+In 1982, Smith directed and wrote "Guatemala", a documentary, which won a George Polk Award and an Emmy.
+In 1983, Smith produced for the PBS series NOVA and FRONTLINE.

+In 1986 he produced "Who's Running This War" for FRONTLINE, it cited a Colonel North who was operating out of the basement of the Reagan White House".
+It won a George Polk Award.
+In 1989 he was executive producer of "Inside Gorbachev's USSR" with Hedrick Smith, winning a George Polk Award and DuPont-Columbia Gold Baton.
+In 1990, he was hired as a senior producer at FRONTLINE.

+Between 1994 and 1998, Smith worked with Peter Jennings, the ABC News anchor, as a senior producer for Peter Jennings Reporting, including "Hiroshima: Why the Bomb was Dropped", recipient of a 1995 Edward R. Murrow Award in and a n.d.
+Peabody Award.

+In 1998 Smith founded an independent production company, as RAIN Media.
+It produced programs for FRONTLINE, including: "The Terrorist and the Superpower", which was produced three years before the attacks on the World Trade Towers and the Pentagon.

+After the September 11 attacks, Smith produced films on the attacks – "Looking for Answers" (2001), and "Saudi Time Bomb?"
+(2001).
+They won a DuPont-Columbia Gold Baton, jurors said: "the series never flinches from showing why terrorist groups harbor such hate for America and includes people whose attitudes toward the United States are undoubtedly offensive to many viewers.
+Yet all of the programs are balanced and never sensationalized."